mozaik-association/mozaik/docs/Petition_module.md

 # Petitions module

 The petition module is a non-existent module in the Odoo standard.
-It allows to manage de petitons of the orgnaisations in the back office.
+It allows to manage the petitons of the orgnaisations in the back office.
 It will provide access to :

 - The general information of the petiton
 - The recognition of parters
 - The list of milestones
-- Automated communications
+- The automated communications
 - The list of questions
 - The Access limitations